-- BAP Dingy Skipper and Grizzled Skipper Both species are declining nationally.
+- Dingy Skipper and Grizzled Skipper Both species are declining nationally.
 They inhabit warm sites with unimproved grassland.
-No colonies are known outside Llanymynech Rocks.
-Suitable sites elsewhere in the county should be visited in May and June.
-It seems especially likely that the former is more widespread. - BAP Large Heath Not seen in the county for many years, though it is probably still present.
+No colonies are known outside Llanymynech Rocks for both species.
+It seems especially likely that the former species might be more widespread.
+Suitable sites elsewhere in the county should be visited in May and June. - Large Heath Not seen in the county for many years, though it may still be present.
 Most likely to be found in flat, boggy upland areas with the foodplant. - BAP Wood White Unrecorded in the county but occurs nearby.
-Any county colonies would be very significant. - BAP Grayling Much declined in inland areas.
-Known sites should be monitored and any other suitable sites should be visited in July and August. - BAP Pearl-bordered Fritillary Known sites are already carefully monitored.
+Any county colonies would be significant. - BAP Grayling Much declined in inland areas.
+Known sites should be monitored and any other suitable sites should be visited in July and August. - Pearl-bordered Fritillary Known sites are already carefully monitored.
 Locally and nationally this is a priority species.
 It is possible that there are additional colonies in the northeast of the county.
-Any sites with suitable habitat should be visited. - BAP Small Pearl-bordered Fritillary This species is probably fairly common in the uplands, however there are relatively few recent records from these areas.
-Damp upland should be visited in June and July.
+Any sites with suitable habitat should be visited. - Small Pearl-bordered Fritillary This species is probably fairly common in the uplands, yet there are relatively few recent records from these areas.
+Damp upland should be visited in June and July. - High Brown Fritillary Any county colonies would be extremely significant nationally.

-Silver-washed Fritillary - Woodland across the county should be checked for this species.
-Recent records are only from sites at the far west and far east of the county.

-- BAP High Brown Fritillary - Any county colonies would be extremely significant nationally.
 Commons around the Welshpool area could host this butterfly and should be visited in July.
-It is, however, probable that the species is now extinct in the county.
-Regardless, visiting these habitats at this time of year would still be useful for recording some of the other species of fritillary that are probably present. - BAP Marsh Fritillary This species has probably been lost from the area, however, there may be undetected colonies.
-Damp, unimproved grassland in the county should be checked for this butterfly in June.
+It is probable that the species is now extinct in the county.
+Regardless, visiting these habitats at this time of year would still be useful for recording some of the other species of fritillary that are probably present. - Marsh Fritillary This species has probably been lost from the area, however, there may be undetected colonies.
+Damp, unimproved grassland in the county should be checked for this butterfly in June. - Brown Hairstreak Historic records from Dyfi Valley in the 1970s were unearthed in 2020, now representing the most recent records of this species from North Wales.
+The species is quite likely to have been lost from the county; however, the butterfly is secretive and few people are likely to have looked for it, so it may still be present.
+Untidy blackthorn hedgerows should be examined for eggs over the winter.

-Purple Hairstreak - Probably fairly common in most oak trees across the county; however, the records do not reflect this.
+Purple Hairstreak - Probably fairly common in most oak trees (Quercus sp.) across the county, though the records do not reflect this.

-Green Hairstreak - As the species breeds on gorse and bilberry, it seems likely it is more common and widespread than records suggest.
+Green Hairstreak - As the species breeds on plants including gorse (Ulex europeaus) and bilberry (Vaccinium myrtillus), it seems likely it is more common and widespread than records suggest.

-BAP White-letter Hairstreak - Probably far more common than the few records suggest.
-Elms (especially wych elms) in sunny locations should be checked.
+White-letter Hairstreak - Probably far more common than the few records suggest.
+Elms, Ulmus sp. (especially wych elm, U. glabra) in sunny locations should be checked.